Edinburgh's Radical Bookshop

 This event is a part of Edinburgh's Radical Book Fair 2025: Ecosystems of Change series.
 Click to view more from this festival.

-Our panellists, Cécile Simmons, Keio Yoshida and Jake Hall (chair) are activists, lawyers, and journalists who draw from their own experiences and have delved into archives, courtroom decisons, political histories to examine our current political moment and draw inspiration for how we make the future better for all of us.
+Yoshida and Simmons draw from their own experiences and have delved into archives, courtroom decisions, and political histories to examine our current political moment and draw inspiration for how we make the future better for all of us.

 -- Our Speakers --